mongodb/leafygreen-ui/packages/table/UPGRADE.md

 </V11Adapter>;
 ```

-Refer to the LeafyGreen Storybook deployment for more use cases.
+Refer to the [Leafygreen Storybook deployment](https://mongodb.github.io/leafygreen-ui) for more use cases.